cultuurnet/stoplight-docs-uitpas/docs/Terminology.md

 ## UiTPAS Organizer

 The organizer of an UiTPAS-event.
-To pay for the reduced UiTPAS-tariffs for people in need, the organizer is partly reimbursed by the local government.
+To pay for the reduced UiTPAS prices for people in need, the organizer is partly reimbursed by the local government.
 That's why it's important to always create UiTPAS-events with the correct UiTPAS-organizer.

 ## Social Discount ('kansentarief')